ManchesterRoboticsLtd/TE3001B_Robotics_Foundation/Week 3/Challenge/README.md

     <param name="port"	type="string"	value="/dev/ttyUSB0"/>
     </node>
 ```
+* Modify the line 164 of the CMakeLists.txt with the name of your script e.g., scripts/foo.py

+* Remember to change Port permissions in Ubuntu as shown in the presentation.
-  - Remember to make the nodes executable using the the following commands
+* Remember to make the nodes executable using the the following commands
 ```
  chmod +x foo.py
 ```